Table of contents

 - Be as specific and clear as possible.
 Avoid using general adjectives, like “good” or “poor.”
 They can be subjective and confusing.
 Instead of saying a worker has “average” performance, for example, you can say “Your client reviews are 6.5, a one-point drop since your last evaluation, but you’ve always been on time in the past year.”
 This shows workers exactly what they need to do to improve.

 - Discuss what’s next.
 If there’s something the employee needs to work on, develop a plan together.
 Offer appropriate help.
-For example, you can use Connecteam training solutions to develop a self-paced training course for an employee who is struggling with certain tasks or software.
+For example, you can use the Connecteam training app to develop a self-paced training course for an employee who is struggling with certain tasks or software.

 After the evaluation